Tchibo/sap-developer-roadmap/abap-developer-roadmap/RAP/Behaviour Definition Language.md

-#Medium

 > [!todo] Naming 'behaviour pool'
-> Here and in other sections of the RAP topic please use 'behaviour pool' instead of 'behaviour pool class'.
+> - [ ] Here and in other sections of the RAP topic please use 'behaviour pool' instead of 'behaviour pool class'.
 The the behaviour implementation class is a 'class pool'.
+> 	- [ ] Switched to 'behavior class pool'.
+I'd like to mention 'class'.

 The Behavior Definition Language (BDL) in SAP’s RESTful Application Programming Model defines the runtime behavior of business objects declaratively.
-Any operation declared in BDL must also be implemented as a method in the associated ABAP behavior pool class.
+Any operation declared in BDL must also be implemented as a method in the associated ABAP behavior class pool.
 A single BDL file defines a whole business object, including its root entity and all child entities.
 #### Types of Behavior

 > [!todo] 'Operation types'
-> Making a field read-only or mandatory is static feature control, i.e. 'Making field read only or mandatory' could be used to explain list item 'Feature and authorization control'
+> - [ ] Making a field read-only or mandatory is static feature control, i.e. 'Making field read only or mandatory' could be used to explain list item 'Feature and authorization control'
+> 	- [ ] Not sure what you intend here?
+Do you want me to create new text for 'Feature and authorization control'?
+> 	- [ ] Removed 'Making field read only or mandatory'

 RAP entities support different operation types: